Vyral/base-template/_posts/2021-10-25-need-to-buy-and-sell-try-a-bridge-loan.md

 2:45—How to determine if a bridge loan is an option for you

-4:15—How we are able to minimize the time between concurrent sales
+4:15—How we can minimize the time between concurrent sales

 6:15—What are the closing cost impacts of using a bridge loan?

 6:57—Wrapping things up

 If you have any questions about OnTo’s bridge loan program, reach out to Rick at (617) 778-0024.
-If you have any other real estate-related questions, you can call or email us at any time.
+If you have other real estate-related questions, you can call or email us at any time.
 We look forward to hearing from you soon.